skip to Main Content

 GSC meets every year as part of the annual Congress of the Humanities and Social Sciences of Canada, organized by the Canadian Federation for the Humanities and Social Sciences.

-In view of the on-going Pandemic, our Annual Conference of German Studies Canada (formerly Canadian Association of University Teachers of German) will be hosted at York University, Toronto, and take place from May 28-30, 2023.
+Our Annual Conference of German Studies Canada (formerly Canadian Association of University Teachers of German) will be hosted at McGill University, Montréal, and take place from June 16–18, 2024.

-The preliminary 2023 GCS Conference Program can be found here.
+The preliminary 2024 GCS Conference Program can be accessed here.

 Papers presenting original, unpublished research on any topic or period of German-language literature, cinema, cultural studies, German language and language pedagogy are welcome, in English, French or German.
 We also welcome proposals in related fields (e.g., anthropology, art history, Black studies, diaspora and transnational studies, education, environmental humanities, history, musicology, philosophy) provided they are related to topics in German Studies.